Home > Motors

 ktm 50 sx

-KTM’s only real internal combustion engine automatic dirt bike model is the SX 50, which only children or very slight riders will be able to ride.
+KTM’s only real internal combustion engine automatic dirt bike model is the SX 50, which is only suitable for small children.

-With an MSRP of $4,699, the KTM 50 SX is pricey compared to Japanese offerings.
+With an MSRP of $4,849, the 50 SX is pricey compared to Japanese offerings.
 But, if you’re serious about getting your kid up on two wheels and want to make them into a real competition motorcyclist, you’ll want to arm them with the best tools for the job, right?

 Top Features